KadogoKenya/pitchesWorld/README.md

 ## Created by :
 Cathrine Kanini

-Behaviour Driven Development BDD Functions of the Web application 1.The application allows user to search for news articles,
+Behaviour Driven Development BDD Functions of the Web application 1.The application allows user to sign in their details

 2.Allows users to read news from different sources and articles.